asylumexp/tutor-app/README.md

 You need [Flutter](https://docs.flutter.dev/get-started/install)

 ### Currently broken on:

 - Linux - **Does not support** deeplinks, and most likely never will.
-- Android - untested - deeplink support not added yet.
+- Android - untested
-- iOS - untested - deeplink support not added yet.
+- iOS - untested
 - macOS - untested

 ### Steps to run:

 1. Clone the repo
 2. Open the directory in terminal and run `flutter pub get`.
 3. Run `./start.sh` to start a webserver.